Counting (skew-)reciprocal Littlewood polynomials with square discriminant: The reciprocals

 To obtain a precise estimate of $\Sigma_1$, we need to control both binomial coefficients in the summand of \eqref{eq:nrofsqdisc} simultaneously.
 This is achieved by dividing the domain over which the sum extends in boxes as follows.
 Let $1 \leq i \leq N$ and $1 \leq j \leq N^2$.
 Write $\theta_i = i\epsilon\pi/4$ and consider the inequalities

 this is a region enclosed between two circles and two lines.
-For fixed positive $k$, the inequalities \eqref{eq:ineq1} and \eqref{eq:ineq2} divide the right-upper quadrant of the disk $r^2 + s^2 \leq N\sqrt{n}/k$ in boxes of equal area.
+For fixed positive $k$, the inequalities \eqref{eq:ineq1} and \eqref{eq:ineq2} partition half of the right-upper quadrant of the disk $r^2 + s^2 \leq N\sqrt{n}/k$ in a radial grid, see Figure~\ref{fig:2}.
 Define the set $T_{ij}$ as

-The lattice point sets $T_{ij}$ are asymptotically equal in size as well.
+-- see Figure~\ref{fig:2} for an illustration.
+The following lemma demonstrates that the lattice point sets $T_{ij}$ are asymptotically equal in size.

 \begin{lemma} As $n$ tends to infinity, we have

 In particular, the size of $T_{ij}$ does not depend on $i$ and $j$. \end{lemma}

 \begin{proof} Write $a = \sqrt{j\epsilon \sqrt{n}/k}$ and $b = \sqrt{(j-1)\epsilon \sqrt{n}/k}$.
 For fixed positive $k$, the number of integral, coprime, opposite-parity lattice points $(r, s)$ in the box bounded by the inequalities \eqref{eq:ineq1} and \eqref{eq:ineq2} equals